 Thermoplastic material exists in three material forms.
-First form is the fabric prepregs wherein a typical glass or carbon fiber woven material and a thermoplastic resin are integrated to the fabrics.
+The first form is the fabric prepregs wherein a typical glass or carbon fiber is woven material and a thermoplastic resin is integrated into the fabrics.
 They are slightly drapable and conformable and are typically called as semi-pregs due to the presence of most of the resin on the fabric surface.
-The impregnation occurs in a high temperature autoclave.
-TenCate manufactures a broad range of materials under its Cetex brand name utilizing carbon and fiberglass fabrics with different resins such as PEI, PA, PEEK and PPS.
+The impregnation occurs in a high-temperature autoclave.
+TenCate manufactures a broad range of materials under its Cetex brand name utilizing carbon and fiberglass fabrics with different resins such as PEI, PA, PEEK, and PPS.

-Second are the reinforced thermoplastic laminates (RTLs).
-An RTL obtains better fiber bundle impregnation of the higher viscosity thermoplastic resins in a high pressure and high temperature thermoforming cycle.
+Second, are the reinforced thermoplastic laminates (RTLs).
+An RTL obtains better fiber bundle impregnation of the higher viscosity thermoplastic resins in high pressure and high-temperature thermoforming cycle.
 TenCate provides these materials under its Cetex RTL brand name.

 Advantages of Thermoplastic Composites

 Thermoplastic composites have been utilized for several years successfully.
 Some of the advantages of thermoplastic composites.

 - Ability to utilize short cycle time thermoforming part fabrication techniques